jfcameron/G2Dj/README.md

 ## Description:
 Crossplatform game engine in Java & OpenGLES.
-Designed for 2D, low-fi graphics, but is capable of perspective rendering for "2.5D" projects.
-Uses the [JOGL](http://jogamp.org/) project (version 2.3) to access OpenGL.
+Designed for 2D, low-fi graphics, but is capable of 3D perspective rendering for "2.5D" projects.
 Makes use of [PreprocessorWizard.pl](http://www.rtbaileyphd.com/preprocessorwizard/) to split implementation between desktop and mobile code.

 ## Setup: